dyrdadev/first-person-controller-for-unity/README.md

 ## Unity's new Input System

 The project includes player input and uses Unity's new [Input System](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html).
 The new system replaces the classic input system in ```UnityEngine.Input```.
 On import, Unity asks you if your project should be updated to the new Input System.
-If you do not want to switch to the new input system, you can cancel the update process after the import, and implement your own ```FirstPersonControllerInput``` class that uses the input method of your choice.
+If you do not want to switch to the new input system, you can cancel the update process after the import, and implement your own ```FirstPersonControllerInput``` class that uses the input system of your choice.

 ## Features